-Freedom of speech is one of the most critical aspects of a democratic society; however, Internet censorship is something that we should genuinely be worried about.
+Freedom of speech is one of the most important aspects of a democratic society, however, Internet censorship is something that we should genuinely be worried about.

 Global Trends In Internet Censorship

 It is estimated that more than a billion people are affected by Internet censorship, and according to a report by the Guardian, a large part of Internet censorship problems are related to Middle Eastern and Asian countries.

 Most of the developing countries of the world are major culprits in this regard, who resort to various forms of Internet censorship strategies to dictate their authority over their citizens.
 China, which amounts to one of the most significant percentages of Internet users due to their population, is known to adopt a range of Internet censorship tools, but China is not the only country in the list.
 Here are some of the most notorious violators that adopt the most stringent Internet censorship rules: